 InterServer – Best Monthly Plan with Lots of Room for Multiple Sites

 InterServer’s Standard shared hosting is the only entry-level plan on my list that lets you host an unlimited number of websites, each with its own domain.
 You also get unlimited storage space and bandwidth, so you won’t be forced to upgrade your plan due to data volume or transfer.
-You can pay on a monthly basis, and there’s a price-lock guarantee to protect you from steep renewal fees.
+It’s also your cheapest option if you prefer to pay on a monthly basis.

 Kinsta – Best-In-Class Managed WordPress Hosting